 Wang notes that, whereas the majority of induced earthquakes in Canada are associated with hydraulic fracturing, induced earthquakes in the United States are predominantly caused by wastewater disposal.
 This notable difference is one of the many lingering questions that invite regionally based, case-by-case studies of induced seismicity in Canada.

 Potential for policy

-“As we understand more about how and why hydraulic fracturing causes induced earthquakes, we are able to develop to assist governing agencies in developing more informed policies and regulations,” Wang says.
+“As we understand more about how and why hydraulic fracturing causes induced earthquakes, we are able to assist governing agencies in developing more informed policies and regulations,” Wang says.

 Wang received the Outstanding Student Paper award for her presentation at the 2016 American Geophysical Union meeting for her work on induced earthquakes in Alberta.
 This research was conducted under the supervision of associate professor Jeffery Gu as part of Wang’s PhD studies.